Glendale, Salt Lake City: Level of Development as of 2012

 Of the 7601 acres of zoned land within Glendale's boundaries, 7.5% (571 acres) is commercial, 56.7% (4309 acres) is manufacturing/industrial, 28.8% (2189 acres) is special purpose (open space, public land, and agriculture), and 7% (532 acres) is residential.
 As of 2010, Glendale has a population of 9962 people living in 2751 houses.

 Post-2012 Development

 The preliminary West Salt Lake City master plan outlines many improvements for the west side of Salt Lake City, including improvements to the area's entrances, upholding property maintenance standards, improving bicycle access, and improving the appearance of roads in the neighborhoods.
 Bordering the north extent of the Glendale neighborhood, the 9 Line Trail is a new trail network connecting West Salt Lake City to the rest of the city.

 Neighborhood

-Glendale is a neighborhood full of diversity.
+Those who live in Glendale cite it as affordable, and conveniently close to local schools, parks, the airport, and downtown Salt Lake City.

 There are more than 25 different languages spoken in Glendale.